TUMcps/CORA/README.md

 <hr style="height: 1px;">

-The COntinuous Reachability Analyzer (CORA) is a collection of MATLAB classes for the formal verification of cyber-physical systems using reachability analysis.
+The Continuous Reachability Analyzer (CORA) is a MATLAB-based toolbox designed for the formal verification of cyber-physical systems through reachability analysis.
-CORA integrates various vector and matrix set representations and operations on them as well as reachability algorithms of various dynamic system classes.
+It offers a comprehensive suite of tools for modeling and analyzing various system dynamics, including linear, nonlinear, and hybrid systems.
-The software is designed such that set representations can be exchanged without having to modify the code for reachability analysis.
+CORA supports both continuous and discrete-time systems, accommodating uncertainties in system inputs and parameters.
-CORA is designed using the object oriented paradigm, such that users can safely use methods without concerning themselves with detailed information hidden inside the object.
+These uncertainties are captured by a diverse range of set representations such as intervals, zonotopes, Taylor models, and polytopes.
- Since the toolbox is written in MATLAB, the installation and use is platform independent.
+Additionally, CORA provides functionalities for the formal verification of neural networks as well as data-driven system identification with reachset conformance.
-From Release 2018 on, the direct import of SpaceEx models into CORA is also supported.
+Various converters are implemented to easily model a system in CORA such as the well-established SpaceEx format for dynamic systems and ONNX format for neural networks.
-The following points summarize the main features of the CORA toolbox:
+CORA ensures the seamless integration of different reachability algorithms without code modifications and aims for a user-friendly experience through automatic parameter tuning, making it a versatile tool for researchers and engineers in the field of cyber-physical systems.

 ### Reachability Analysis for Continuous Systems